PaulJanen/VikingTheBuilder/README.md

 ## API definition

- - [] POST /api/analytics{logincount} - Adds one user login count to the database.
+ - [] PUT /api/analytics{logincount} - Adds one user login count to the database.

   Error 400: Database is not running.
  - [] POST /api/analytics{pressReleaseCount} - Adds one user press release count to the database.